ablake12/Book-Club-API/README.md

 }
 ```

-# Updating a review in Postman,
+### Updating a review in Postman:
-To update a review in Postman, use this json in the body
+To update a review in Postman, use the following json in the body:
 ```json
 {
     "review": "book_review_placeholder",